No Call Voo Doo Doll

 My dear friend, Rachel Vette, lead singer of The Vettes, called me a few days after she was booked to perform.
 She came up with the creatively clever idea to create penalty flag throws and stuff them with my Football jewelry.
 I had a fun time making the throws at 1 AM the night before while watching Velvet Buzzsaw (great but eerie movie).
 It made me happy knowing my football charm and earrings were being thrown to true Saints fans.

 Rachel had introduced me to her good friend, Amanda Shaw, a few months ago.
 She's such a sweetheart!
 She was hanging out backstage when I arrived.
 We watched Rachel together until she asked both of us to start throwing the penalty flags.
 There I was jamming on stage, throwing penalty flags to an excited crowd, during one of the most rebellious acts of the century with badass Rachel Vette and New Orleans sweetheart, Amanda Shaw.
 I couldn't have asked for a better Sunday.

-My husband and I had a great time.
-He took a great video with his cell phone, catching me and Amanda throwing the penalty flags together.
+Check out this video of me and Amanda throwing the penalty flags together.
 The crowd LOVED them!
 Everything happens for a reason.
 Think of the millions of people that were affected as a result of this call.
 Lots of other local businesses also decided to respond to the bad call by creating some type of Referee Voo Doo Doll product.
 I couldn't resist the opportunity to create a piece of jewelry inspired by these events to celebrate the rebellious and free spirited nature of New Orleans, a city I proudly call home.
 This design was also largely requested by my jewelry fans & members from my VIP Facebook Group.
 In fact, the members from this group helped me to name this design and make a few adjustments from my original concept sketch.
 To a huge thanks to everyone who participated in making this design a reality!